-Parents who thought they had two reliable sources of income might find themselves furloughed or living on unemployment.
+Parents who thought they had two reliable sources of income might find themselves on unemployment.
 Healthy 529 college savings plans could look a little less healthy now.
 And that top-tier college with the sky-high tuition could suddenly seem like it is out of reach for their student.

 So, how are parents and their student supposed to cope with this situation?
 First, breathe, and then take proactive steps to determine exactly where you stand when it comes to paying for college.
 Take everything that has changed into consideration and come up with a “new normal” assessment of your family’s financial situation:

 • How much income can you realistically expect to bring in for the next year?
 Are there any ways to increase that amount?